grammyjs/website/site/docs/advanced/transformers.md

 There is no equivalent of a `Composer` class for transformer functions because that's probably overkill, but if you need it, you can write your own.
 PR welcome! :wink:

-## Installing a transformer function
+## Installing a Transformer Function

 Transformer functions can be installed on `bot.api`.
 Here is an example for a transformer function that does nothing: